TerminologyHub/termhub-in-5-minutes/README.md

 ## Use Cases

-The following cases will be used to demonstrate accessing the TermHub Terminology API
+The following cases will be used to demonstrate accessing the TermHub Terminology API.
+These are the standard kinds of questions that a terminology server supports for interacting with code systems.

 - Login
 - Get terminologies